Student Code of Conduct

 MSHS Staff and Administration will follow the policy and procedures set forth in School Board Policy #3207 if a harassment incident is reported.

-Sexual Harassment
+Sexual Harassment /

-The term “sexual harassment” may include:
+The term sexual harassment / sexually inappropriate conduct may include:

 acts of sexual violence;